 do.
 As you start to get around, you may find that you need to use a cane or crutches.

-it may be helpful to have extra help.
+be helpful to have extra help.

 Keep all your follow-up appointments.
 Follow all your healthcare provider’s instructions.

 If you have external stitches or staples, they will be removed a week or so after